almazan/paiss/README.md

 ### Windows

 Install anaconda on windows (launch .exe file downloaded from the [conda website](https://conda.io/docs/user-guide/install/windows.html)).
-Has to be python 3 (pytorch doesn’t support 2.7 on windows)
+It has to be python 3 (pytorch doesn’t support 2.7 on windows)

 In the anaconda prompt, run: